 It's Never The Wrong Time To Do The Right Thing!

-...someone is using DOT property or people for personal gain;
+Someone is using Department property or people for personal gain;

-...someone is intentionally misleading DOT for financial gain;
+Someone is intentionally misleading the Department for financial gain;

-...someone is taking some benefit to "look the other way"; or
+Someone is receiving a benefit to "look the other way"; or

 The Mission of the Office of Inspector General is to provide independent and objective investigative and audit services that promote accountability, integrity, and efficiency within the Florida Department of Transportation and its partners.

 Our Vision is to be a model Office of Inspector General, leading through a culture of accountability, diversity, and optimal performance.

 Our Values are to be "One" Office of Inspector General, be safe, be professional, be accountable, be effective communicators, be innovative, be technology oriented, be office environment aware, be self-aware.

 The OIG is located in Tallahassee and provides coverage from this central location.
 The Office of Inspector General was created as part of the Inspector General Act of 1994, which created an Office of Inspector General in each state agency